Staff Merit Increases

 - A supervisor may recommend the amount or percent of a merit increase to the department head who reviews and seeks approval through budgetary channels.
 Approvals must be obtained through budgetary channels before the effective date of the increase.

 - Merit increases cannot be appealed.

-- For sponsored project funded staff, the increase must coincide with the merit increase dates for other staff.
+- For sponsored project funded employee, the annual increase must coincide with the merit increase dates for other staff.

 - Increases are generally made effective with the first payroll period after the Kansas Board of Regents has authorized the University operating budget in late June, but may be made effective at other times.

 Merit increases of 0%, or more than 5% may be reviewed by the Office of the Provost.
 Justification for such merit increases may be required by the Office of the Provost.
 The Budget Office may monitor salary recommendations to assure that neither under-spending nor over-spending has occurred.
 It is expected that the merit principles be applied to all employees regardless of the funding source from which salaries are paid.

 Units are responsible for notifying staff about their merit increases after the Office of the Provost has authorized the release of the information.
 If there are any questions concerning and employee’s merit increases, it is encouraged that an employee seek out the appropriate person in his/her unit department or a representative in HRM.